 2 Assurant uses operating return on equity (ROE), excluding accumulated other comprehensive income (AOCI), as an important measure of the Company's operating performance.
-Operating ROE equals net operating income for the year presented divided by average stockholders' equity for the year, excluding AOCI.
-The Company believes operating ROE, excluding AOCI, provides investors a valuable measure of the performance of the Company's ongoing business, because it excludes the effect of net realized gains (losses) on investments that tend to be highly variable from period-to-period, AOCI items and those events that are unusual and/or unlikely to recur.
-The comparable GAAP measure would be GAAP ROE, defined as net income, for the year presented, divided by average stockholders' equity for the year.
+Operating ROE, excluding AOCI, equals net operating income for the periods presented divided by average stockholders' equity for the year-to-date period, excluding AOCI.
+The Company believes operating ROE, excluding AOCI, provides investors a valuable measure of the performance of the Company's ongoing business, because it excludes the effect of net realized gains (losses) on investments that tend to be highly variable from period-to-period, other AOCI items and those events that are unusual and/or unlikely to recur.
+The comparable GAAP measure would be GAAP ROE, defined as net income, for the period presented, divided by average stockholders' equity for the period.
 Consolidated GAAP ROE for the twelve months ended Dec.
-31, 2013 was 9.8 percent, as shown in the following reconciliation table.
+31, 2014 was 9.4 percent, as shown in the following reconciliation table.

-2013
+2014

-Operating return on average equity (excluding AOCI) 10.6%
+Operating return on average equity (excluding AOCI) 9.7%

-Net realized gains on investments 0.5%
+Net realized gains on investments 0.9%

+Loss on divested business (0.4)%

+Change in tax liabilities 0.3%

-Change due to effect of including AOCI (1.3)%
+Change due to effect of including AOCI (1.1)%

-GAAP return on average equity 9.8%
+GAAP return on average equity 9.4%

-3 Assurant uses book value per diluted share excluding AOCI, as an important measure of the Company's stockholders' value.
-Book value per diluted share excluding AOCI equals total stockholders' equity excluding AOCI divided by diluted shares outstanding.
-The Company believes book value per diluted share excluding AOCI provides investors a valuable measure of stockholders' value because it excludes the effect of unrealized gains (losses) on investments, which tend to be highly variable from period to period and other AOCI items.
-The comparable GAAP measure would be book value per diluted share, defined as total stockholders' equity divided by diluted shares outstanding.
-Book value per diluted share was \$65.24 as of Dec.
-31, 2013 and, for prior years, as shown in the following reconciliation table.
+3 Assurant uses book value per diluted share, excluding AOCI, as an important measure of the Company's stockholder value.
+Book value per diluted share, excluding AOCI, equals total stockholders' equity, excluding AOCI, divided by diluted shares outstanding.
+The Company believes book value per diluted share, excluding AOCI, provides investors a valuable measure of stockholder value because it excludes the effect of unrealized gains (losses) on investments, which tend to be highly variable from period-to-period and other AOCI items.
+The comparable GAAP measure would be book value per diluted share defined as total stockholders' equity divided by diluted shares outstanding.
+Book value per diluted share was \$72.61 as of Dec.
+31, 2014 and, for prior periods, as shown in the following reconciliation table.

-2013 2012 2011 2010 2009 Book value per diluted share (excluding AOCI) \$59.48 \$53.87 \$47.34 \$41.65 \$39.22 Changes due to effect of including AOCI 5.76 10.27 6.12 2.75 0.57 Book value per diluted share \$65.24 \$64.14 \$53.46 \$44.40 \$39.79
+2014 2013 2012 2011 2010 Book value per diluted share (excluding AOCI) \$64.82 \$59.48 \$53.87 \$47.34 \$41.65 Changes due to effect of including AOCI 7.79 5.76 10.27 6.12 2.75 Book value per diluted share \$72.61 \$65.24 \$64.14 \$53.46 \$44.40